 - The results of your ERP and the tentative direction of your dissertation will help inform your remaining two Methods electives

-- Students may choose to register for 1-4 credits of Independent Study to count towards the overall 64 credits.
+- Students may choose to register for 1-4 credits of Independent Study to count towards the overall 64 credits. (note that these credits would not replace any for-credit requirements)

 - Please contact the LDL Program Advisor to discuss the timing and next steps associated with starting your Early Research Project